 No one is looking for more paperwork, especially the Grand Knight.
 However, forming parish round tables with your local parishes provides the council with a means to gain new members.
-The forms are in the "Council Report Forms Booklet", on the Supreme web site and are available from the Supreme Council Supply Department.
+The forms are on the Supreme web site and are available from the Supreme Council Supply Department.